-If you’re suffering from abdominal pain in Manhattan or in one of the other boroughs, your abdominal pain can be a mild inconvenience treatable with over-the-counter remedies, or it can be a sign of a serious illness that deserves immediate attention by a best in class gastroenterologist.
+If you’re suffering from abdominal pain in Manhattan or in one of the other boroughs, your abdominal pain can be a mild inconvenience treatable with over-the-counter remedies, or it can be a sign of a serious illness that deserves immediate attention by a gastroenterologist.

 Abdominal pain should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan as it may be a symptom of a serious illness or condition.
-There are various causes of abdominal pain (stomach pain) has a large number of causes and should be investigated by a top gastroenterologist.
-Abdominal pain can be acute or chronic and can be caused by issues relating to the stomach, appendix, gallbladder, spleen, bowel, liver, gynecological issues or other issues.
+There are various causes of abdominal pain (stomach pain), which should be investigated by a top GI specialist.
+Abdominal discomfort can be acute or chronic and can be caused by issues relating to the stomach, appendix, gallbladder, spleen, bowel, liver, gynecological issues, or other issues.

-It is therefore important to see a gastroenterologist, such as the NYC board certified gastroenterologists of our practice, for an examination and further investigation to understand the cause of your pain.
-If you’re suffering from abdominal pain in Manhattan or in NYC, your abdominal pain deserves attention by a best-in-class gastroenterologist.
+It is therefore important to see the top abdominal pain doctor of our practice for an examination and further investigation to understand the cause of your pain.
+If you’re suffering from abdominal pain in Upper East Side, your problem deserves attention by the best-in-class gastroenterologist.

 What Are the Causes of Abdominal Pain?